richardhaslam/frackit/appl/example2/README.md

 to also be of type `std::vector<TopoDS_Face>`, and to be composed of the previously accepted faces.

+An effective way to remove very small fragments or edges that were not "detected" by the constraints, is to adjust the epsilon used for the fragmentation.
+You can set a custom epsilon in the builder class by calling its `setEpsilon` function.
+Vertices, for instance, that are closer than the defined epsilon are snapped into a single vertex.

 [go to example 3][2]

 [0]: https://git.iws.uni-stuttgart.de/DennisGlaeser/frackit/tree/master/appl/example1